kannavdhawan/NLP-pipeline-Amazon-Food-Reviews/A2_classification/README.md

 |        No          |    uni+bi     |       83.00%      |      0.4     |
 ________________________________________________________________________

+# Analysis:
+- Performance comparison:  with and without stopwords:
+    - Overall in my case, Models trained with stopwords performed better than models without stopwords by a small difference in Accuracy of 0.30 in uni+bi and a difference of 3.43% in bigrams with an exception of unigrams where the model without stopwords outperforms the one without stopwords by a negligible accuracy of 0.12%.
+    -
+    -
+    -

 2596 words with don't in test_sw.csv which are removed in test_nsw.csv